danielz02/danielz02.github.io/_pages/about.md

 - uphold trustworthiness, minimizing risks of misuse;
 - lower the barriers of entry to geospatial data, enabling their use by policymakers and the broader community.

-By tailoring the advancements in multi-modal pretraining, benchmark design, model auditing, and domain knowledge augmentation to the unique challenges of geospatial data, I hope we can address the pressing issues in sustainable agriculture, land management, and agroecosystem modeling, thereby contributing to our collective efforts to mitigate and adapt to climate change.
+By tailoring the advancements in multi-modal pretraining, benchmark design, model auditing, and domain knowledge augmentation to the unique challenges of interpreting remote sensing data, I hope we can address the pressing issues in sustainable agriculture, land management, and agroecosystem modeling, thereby contributing to our collective efforts to mitigate and adapt to climate change.